radhey24h/azure-zero-to-hero/Day-2-Azure-basics-and-virtual-machine/02-Azure-VM.md

 ### 3. Verify Connection
 1. Once connected, you should see the Windows desktop of your VM, indicating that you are now logged in.

-## Initialize and Format the New Disk
+## Initialize and Format the New Disk to enable additional Disk

 ### For Linux VM
 1. Connect to the VM using SSH.